inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 -------
 To effectively prepare for future floods, earthquakes or tsunami you must first understand the likely impacts that need to be managed.
-For example, to prepare contingency plans for a severe flood in Jakarta, emergency managers need to answer questions like:
+For example, to prepare a contingency plan for a severe flood in Jakarta, emergency managers need to answer questions like:

 - what are the areas likely to be affected;